Gerald McCoy: 2013 season

 McCoy began the 2013 season in good form, registering 2 sacks and a fumble recovery by Week 4.
 McCoy continued his strong season with a big game against the Miami Dolphins in Week 10.
 He recorded 5 tackles including 2 for a loss, and also sacked Miami Quarterback Ryan Tannehill.
 McCoy enjoyed the most productive day of his career in Week 11 of the 2013 season.
 Registering 6 tackles, 3 sacks and a pass deflection at home against the Atlanta Falcons, tying a franchise single-game sack record for a defensive tackle with Warren Sapp and Brad Culpepper.
 McCoy was voted to his second consecutive Pro Bowl in 2013.
-He finished the season with 50 Total Tackles, 9 Sacks, 8 Tackles for a Loss, 4 Pass Deflections and a Fumble Recovery.
+He finished the season with 50 total tackles, nine sacks, eight tackles for loss, four passes defended, and a fumble recovery.
 He was ranked by Pro Football Focus as the NFL's Best Defensive Tackle for the 2013 NFL Season.
 McCoy was named first-team All-Pro by the associated press along with teammate Lavonte David.